mouuff/trendview/README.md

 ## Example Results

-Below is an example of the calculated confidence in Bitcoin based on recent news:
+Below is an example of the calculated confidence in Bitcoin based on recent news.
+The confidence score ranges from 0 to 100, with higher scores indicating greater confidence.

 ![Example Result](images/example_result_1.png)